-1. Why did I receive a Notice of Internet Availability of Proxy Materials instead of paper copies of the proxy materials?
+1. Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a full set of materials?

-We have decided to provide access to our proxy materials over the internet under the Securities and Exchange Commission's "notice and access" rules.
-Information about how to access and review our proxy materials is included in the notice that you received in the mail.
-The notice also explains how you may submit your vote over the internet.
+We have decided to provide access to our proxy materials over the Internet under the Securities and Exchange Commission's "notice and access" rules.
+Information about how to access and review our proxy materials is included in the Notice of Internet Availability of Proxy Materials that you received in the mail.
+The notice also explains how you may submit your vote over the Internet.
 You will not receive printed copies of our proxy materials unless you request them by following the instructions on the notice.